-These Homemade soft Flour Tortillas will make your fiesta even more fantastic!
+These soft Homemade Flour Tortillas will make your fiesta even more fantastic!
+Simple ingredients and easy to follow directions make quick work of this unbeatable homemade touch.

 Homemade Flour Tortillas by The BakerMama